Who needs writing help? You do!

 I’ll ask who your audience is, along with which messages, stories, and lessons you want to share, and how you want the reader to feel (and if there’s any action to be taken) upon finishing the book.
 This will help me better understand the overall scope.

-Once we have a solid outline, we begin a series of conversations, either by phone or in person.
+Once we have a solid outline, we begin a series of conversations by phone, zoom, or in person.
 I record and transcribe them.
 Interviews for a book, depending on the size, can take anywhere from 20 to 40 hours to complete, depending on the complexity of the topics.

 Think of the interviews as less like a formal presentation, and more like a casual conversation where I ask open-ended questions that allow you to tell me the stories, memories, and the importance behind each of the outline points, asking for more details and further clarification as we go.

 Once I have all the material, I craft your book, shaping the content to be emotionally compelling and informative, relying on your voice and expertise to guide me.
-When the draft is completed, I send it to you for review.
-Using Track Changes, you are able to modify any of the content to your liking.
+When the draft is completed, I will send it to you for review.
+Using Track Changes, you can modify any of the content to your liking.

-There are often 2 or 3 rounds of editing and revising before we have a solid manuscript that is ready for copyediting (if self-publishing), or to be submitted to your publisher.
+There are often 2 or 3 rounds of editing and revising before we have a solid manuscript ready for copyediting (if self-publishing) or to be submitted to your publisher.
 Most books can be completed within 6 to 8 months.

 Price: Writing assistance is an incredibly valuable investment, both in yourself and in your story.
 Rates can vary depending on the project timeline and the size/length of the project.
-Book of industry standard length (55,000 to 70,000 words) begin at $95,000.
+Books of industry-standard length (55,000 to 70,000 words) begin at $125,000.
 Please contact me for a quote.

 If you want to submit your book to agents in hopes of a book deal, you’ll need a Book Proposal.

 The Proposal contains one or two of the strongest and most compelling chapters as samples of the writing, and often a portion of the Introduction.
-It also contains your bio and platform details, including social media reach, possible endorsements, and the ways in which your book is unique to the market.
+It also contains your bio and platform details, including social media reach, possible endorsements, and how your book is unique to the market.

 I include a query letter and a curated list of genre-specific agents with all Proposals.